-- ✓ By implementing a sustainability scoring mechanism for the tenders we award and the products we buy - ✓ A reduction in the number of deliveries we receive - ✓ A reduction in the number of single use items purchased at our hospitals What we are already doing:
+- ✓ By implementing a sustainability scoring mechanism for the tenders we award and the products we buy - ✓ A reduction in the number of deliveries we receive - ✓ A reduction in the number of single use items purchased at our hospitals

 We partnered with local bicycle couriers to deliver chemotherapy and parenteral nutrition from the local depot to our John Radcliffe and Churchill hospitals.
 In the first ten months of the partnership, over 36,000 products were delivered.
 The teams are now expanding their sustainable deliveries to the Horton General Hospital with e-motorbikes.